Alexandra Cooperstock

 Overview

-Alexandra Cooperstock is a PhD Candidate in Sociology at Cornell University.
-Her research examines how neighborhood, school, and policy contexts shape educational opportunity and inequality.
-This work contributes to research on social stratification, the sociology of education, community and urban sociology, and the field of applied and spatial demography.
-Methodologically, her research uses a wide variety of quantitative methods such as quasi-experimental modeling, and she combines multiple sources of data including census data, restricted administrative data, web scraped records, freedom of information act requests, and national surveys.
-Her research has been funded by a Russell Sage Foundation and W.T.
-Grant Foundation educational opportunity monitoring grant for early career scholars and an American Educational Research Association (AERA-NSF) dissertation fellowship.
+Alexandra Cooperstock is a Postdoctoral Research Associate at Brown University with affiliations at the Annenberg Institute for School Reform and the Population Studies and Training Center.
+She received her Ph.D. in Sociology with a minor in Demography from Cornell University.
+Her research examines how neighborhood, school, and policy contexts shape patterns of inequality and educational opportunity.
+This work contributes to research on social stratification, the sociology of education, community and urban sociology, public policy, and the field of social and spatial demography.
+Methodologically, her research uses a wide variety of quantitative methods and she combines multiple sources of data including U.S. Census data, restricted administrative data, web scraped records, Freedom of Information Act (FOIA) requests, semi-structured interviews, and national surveys.
+Her research has been funded by a Russell Sage Foundation and William T. Grant Foundation educational opportunity monitoring grant for early career scholars and an American Educational Research Association and National Science Foundation (AERA-NSF) dissertation fellowship.

 Subfields